Started by analysis.hotforex.com, forexegitimkitabi.com, binaryoptiontrader.info, Mar 13, 2023, 08:28 am

 0 Members and 1 Guest are viewing this topic.

-Fed Chair Powell’s Monetary Policy Report and testimony supported widespread expectations for a higher for longer policy stance, as has been the official position since early this year.
-But Powell came out swinging, like with his Jackson Hole comments, noting that the pace of tightening may be sped up.
+The FED and Powell came out swinging, like with his Jackson Hole comments, noting that the pace of tightening may be sped up.
 The markets were surprised, and we saw immediate bearish reactions in bonds and stocks, with Treasury yields spiking and Wall Street slumping.
-The USDIndex, on the other hand, firmed.
+The Dollar Index, on the other hand, firmed.
 A decision regarding an up-shift back to a half point rate hike pace on March 22 is not a done deal.
-Powell stressed it depends crucially on the “totality” of upcoming data in Friday’s nonfarm payrolls, and the following CPI release on March 14.
+Powell stressed it depends crucially on the “totality” of the upcoming data in Friday’s nonfarm payrolls, and the following CPI release on March 14.

 Click here to access our Economic Calendar